cyclist-grid/cyclist-grid/README.md

 * `H5`: english
 * `H6`: pica

-Since the header sizes are defined as ratios to the body size, this means that any header will remain in proportion regardless of which body size is defined.
-The header font sizes are calculated as follows: `[body size] * [ratio]`.
-E.g., if the body font size is `15px`, then the `H1` header font size will be `15 * (36 / 12) = 45px`.
+Since these header sizes are defined as ratios to the body size, the header sizes will stay in proportion to the body size, even if the body size is change from `12px`.
+The header font size calculation is `[body size] * [ratio]`.
+For example, a body font of `15px` will result in an `H1` header font size of `45px` (`15 * (36 / 12) = 45px`).

 ### Vertical Rhythm

-A [vertical rhythm](http://24ways.org/2006/compose-to-a-vertical-rhythm) is making sure the spacing of elements consistently aligns to the baseline grid.
+A [vertical rhythm](http://24ways.org/2006/compose-to-a-vertical-rhythm) means making the spacing of elements consistently align to the baseline grid.

 Raster aligns elements to the baseline grid using the following rules:

 * All default margins and padding are set to zero by the CSS reset.
 * The line height is used as the leading.
 * All block level elements are given a bottom margin equal to the leading.
-(The exception to this is hierarchical sublists, which have a bottom margin of zero.
-I.e., a list within a list does not have a bottom margin)
+(The exception to this is hierarchical sublists, which have a bottom margin of zero, i.e., a list within a list does not have a bottom margin).
 * Headers are fitted to the closest matching line height that's a multiple of the leading.
-E.g., if the calculated header height is `21px` and the leading is `17px`, then the line height of the header will be `34px`.
-(This is in addition to having a bottom margin since headers are block level elements.)
+For example, if the calculated header height is `21px` and the leading is `17px`, then the line height of the header will be `34px`.
+(This is in addition to having a bottom margin because headers are also block level elements).

-## Implementation Notes

-* Only pixels can be used to set the `$font-size` and `$line-height` variables.
-This is because that ratio of one to the other is used in various calculations, so it's necessary for their implementation to be simple and consistent.

 ## Resources